Master of Pharmaceutical Science

 To be eligible for the program, you need to have completed a Bachelor’s degree in either Pharmaceutical Science, Biomedicine, Science or Engineering.
 The program has three entry levels, and the below table shows what entry level you qualify for depending on your Bachelor studies and grades.
 If you are an international student, English requirements must also be met.

 Course offers for this course will be for full fee paying places.
 Eligible domestic students can apply for FEE-HELP, a Government loan scheme.

 There will be a limited number of Commonwealth Supported Places (CSPs) available for 2022, across both Entry Levels 1 and 2.
 Places will be awarded entirely on the basis of academic merit.

-To be considered for a CSP place, you need to first accept your offer for a full-fee place prior to the offer lapse date.
-For Entry Level 1, a ranking of students will take place after 31 January 2022 and successful students will be transferred to a CSP by mid-February.
+To be considered for a CSP place, you need to have applied for the program with all required supporting documents by 31 January 2022.
+For Entry Level 1, a ranking of students will take place after 31 January 2022 and successful students will be notified and transferred to a CSP by mid-February.